UMCUGenetics/CNV_Visualisatie/README.md

 This version of the script is still in early development and is ***not the final version***.

 ## Installation
-The repo can be cloned from github and the required packages can be installed by opening your terminal and navigating to the folder containing "requirements.txt".
-Use the following command in your terminal to install the required packages by typing:
+The repo can be cloned from github and the required packages with their requried version can be found in the "requirements.txt".

-`$ pip install -r requirements.txt`

 To check if the installation was successful navigate to the Scripts folder and type: